 Maximizing the decision-making by protected persons can make it more difficult for the fiduciary, since he or she is not able to make unilateral decisions where the protected person retains decision-making power.
 How this works out in practice depends very much on the personalities of the protected person and fiduciary.
 When circumstances are such that retained decision-making by the protected person unduly hampers the process of making or implementing needed decisions, the fiduciary can file to obtain guidance or an order of the court.

 Although attorneys correctly advise clients to plan to avoid unnecessary guardianship and conservatorship, there are many situations where guardianship and conservatorship are appropriate and very beneficial.
 Court supervision in difficult cases can be beneficial to impose financial accountability and to bring about sound decisions for the care of a protected person.
 Examples are where the protected person is unwilling to comply with doctor's orders or other considerations that are important for the safety of the protected person and others.
 Under modern guardianship and conservatorship theory, courts impose the minimum restrictions on protected persons that are needed to accomplish the personal safety and prudent financial management that are the goals of these court-supervised protective measures.

-You can learn more about this topic as well as other strategies on our website under the tab entitled: special needs planning in Virginia.
+You can learn more about this topic as well as other strategies on our website under the tab entitled: elder law planning in Virginia.
 Be sure you also sign up for our complimentary e-newsletter so that you may be informed of all the latest issues that could affect you, your loved ones and your estate planning.